TimDataSavvy/Prostate-Cancer-Analysis-in-SQL/README.md

 Features such as radius, texture, and perimeter were strongly correlated with malignancy.

-A logistic regression model was built that predicted malignancy with high accuracy.

-A decision tree was generated that identified radius as the most important predictor of malignancy.

-The ROC curve analysis showed that the logistic regression model had a high AUC score, indicating good predictive power.

 Conclusion
 The analysis of the prostate cancer dataset using SQL revealed several important insights into the factors that contribute to malignancy.
 The results suggest that features such as radius, texture, and perimeter are strongly correlated with malignancy, and that a logistic regression model built on these features can predict malignancy with high accuracy.
 The decision tree analysis identified radius as the most important predictor of malignancy, which could be useful for clinical decision-making.
 Overall, the project demonstrates the value of using SQL for data analysis, particularly in the context of medical research.